The Escape: Chapter Seven: The Moment

 "The handwritten notes of Adam Moore."

-Alaina shot a look at me before she went around thick undergrowth.
-“What?”
+Alaina glanced at me before she went around thick underbrush.
+"What?"

 "It was his personal Bible.
 He added notes for his son Isaiah."